Aantrreksh/sql-query/sqlref/sql_functions.md

 first(expr[, isIgnoreNull])
 :   Returns the first value of `expr` for a group of rows.
-If `isIgnoreNull` is true, returns only non-null values.
+If `isIgnoreNull` is true, returns only nonnull values.

 ## first_value